cydtrj/yanxinguang.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
 ## Title

-### *《Research on Enhancing Discourse Power of People with Disabilities through New Media Empowerment》*
+### *Research on Enhancing Discourse Power of People with Disabilities through New Media Empowerment*

 ## Time and Position
 * August 2021 - May 2022, Team project leader